fldbock/aws-application-migration-service/02_LABINSTRUCTIONS/STAGE1.md

 # STAGE 1B - Create Routes on the On-premises side
-Move to the route tabes console https://console.aws.amazon.com/vpc/home?#RouteTables:sort=routeTableId Locate the `ONPREM-RT-PRIVATE` route table and select it using the checkbox.
+Move to the route tabes console https://console.aws.amazon.com/vpc/home?#RouteTables:sort=routeTableId Locate the `ONPREM-RT-PUBLIC` route table and select it using the checkbox.
 Click on the `Routes` Tab.
 You're going to add a route pointing at the AWS side networking, using the VPC Peer.
 Click `Edit Routes`